2012-14-dotnet/project-p1/README.md

 ## technologies

-+ .NET Core - ASP.NET MVC
++ .NET Core - ASP.NET Core MVC
 + .NET Core - C#
 + .NET Core - EF + SQL
 + .NET Core - xUnit

 ## timelines

-+ due on Jan-18 at 11p Central
++ due on Jan-19 at 11p Central
-+ present on Jan-19 starting at 9.30a Central
++ present on Jan-20 starting at 9.30a Central
 + implement as many requirements as you can

 ## customer story